nirgn975/portfolio/src/pages/blog/2022/design-system.md

 };
 ```

-And if you'll fire Storybook now, you'll see your `Foo` component, and you can play with the color of the text by selecting the different options
+If you'll fire Storybook now, you'll see your `Foo` component and you can play with the color of the text by selecting the different options

 ![DyFoo component in Storybook](/posts/2022/design-system/DyFoo.webp "DyFoo component in Storybook")